anniedaniel/nicar18-javascript/hello-javascript/hello-javascript.md

 ### What the heck is JSON

-JSON, pronounced jay-son, is basically a type of data file.
+JSON, pronounced jay-son, is a type of data file.
 Not unlike excel or CSV, it is a syntax for storing and exchanging data.
 It is made up of JavaScript objects which look like this:

 ```js
 {